captn3m0/captn3m0.github.com/_drafts/his-dark-materials.md

 - You get to see other points-of-view, other than just Lyra.
 Helps establish what else is happening, especially in the other worlds.
 - A lot of infodumps are prevented, or better, broken down into multiple sessions.
+- The major change from the first book is ofcourse showing Will's PoV and our earth.

 ## Chapter 1